wrought-lang/website/content/info/get-involved.md

 ---
-description: 'How to contribute to the Wrought project'
+description: 'Get Involved'
 sidebar: 'info'
+next: '/info/references/'
+prev: '/info/why-wrought/'
 ---

+# Get Involved

+## Using Wrought

+Sorry!
+The project isn't ready for use yet

-# Contributing
+## Contributing
 If you would like to provide suggestions, feedback, or report errors with this project do so through the associated GitHub repository.

 If you are interested in being a part of the project, please contact Kyle Brown (@kyleb_cc).